kevinjt12/Milestone-1/README.md

 ### ArticleProcessor Class
-In this `ArticleProcessor` was updated with two fields and one method so that it may analyze the sentiment per article.
+In this milestone `ArticleProcessor` was updated with two additional fields and one additional method so that it may analyze the sentiment per article.

+### New Additional Fields:
+- **`positiveWords`**: A static array list that stores the positive words used for analyzing the sentiment of the text.
+- **`negativeWords`**: A static array list that stores the negative words used for analyzing the sentiment of the text.

 ### Frequency Ranker